 Dr. Thombs completed his Ph.D. in clinical psychology at Fordham University in 2004, during which he did his clinical internship training at Weill Cornell Medical College in New York.
 He was a postdoctoral fellow and instructor at the Johns Hopkins University School of Medicine before coming to McGill in 2006.

 Dr. Thombs is currently a Tier 1 Canada Research Chair, a Senior Investigator at the Lady Davis Institute for Medical Research, Jewish General Hospital, and a Professor in the Faculty of Medicine, McGill University, Department of Psychiatry, with Associate Memberships in the Departments of Medicine; Epidemiology, Biostatistics, and Occupational Health; Psychology; Educational and Counselling Psychology; and the Biomedical Ethics Unit.
 Dr. Thombs is internationally known for (1) developing, testing, and disseminating educational, self-management, rehabilitation, and psychological interventions for people living with the rare autoimmune disease scleroderma; (2) his work on depression screening and the evaluation of depression screening tools; and (3) meta-research, which involves examining how the design, conduct and reporting of medical research may lead to bias.
 Dr. Thombs is Director of the Scleroderma Patient-centered Intervention Network (SPIN) and Director of the DEPRESsion Screening Data (DEPRESSD) Project.
 He was the Chair of the Canadian Task Force on Preventive Health Care from 2017 to 2021, the only non-physician ever in this role.

-Since he came to the Jewish General and McGill University in 2006, Dr. Thombs has authored more than 300 articles, including more than 270 peer-reviewed articles in the world’s leading general medical journals (e.g., JAMA, BMJ, JAMA Intern Med, CMAJ).
+Since he came to the Jewish General and McGill University in 2006, Dr. Thombs has published over 400 articles, including 325 peer-reviewed articles in the world’s leading general medical journals (e.g., JAMA, BMJ, JAMA Intern Med, CMAJ).
 He is the principal investigator or a co-investigator on numerous grants from the Canadian Institutes of Health Research (CIHR) the Fonds de la recherche Québec - santé (FRQ-S), the US National Institutes of Health (NIH), and private organizations, including the Arthritis Society, Scleroderma Canada, and provincial scleroderma patient organizations.